mit-han-lab/data-efficient-gans/README.md

 *Overview of DiffAugment for updating D (left) and G (right).
 DiffAugment applies the augmentation T to both the real sample x and the generated output G(z).
 When we update G, gradients need to be back-propagated through T, which requires T to be differentiable w.r.t. the input.*

-## Getting Started
+## DiffAugment for StyleGAN2

-To run *StyleGAN2 + DiffAugment* for unconditional generation on CIFAR and few-shot generation, please go to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) folder.
+To run *StyleGAN2 + DiffAugment* for unconditional generation on CIFAR and few-shot generation, please refer to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) README.

+## Using DiffAugment for Your Own Trianing

 To use DiffAugment in your own codebase, we provide portable DiffAugment operations of both TensorFlow and PyTorch versions in [DiffAugment_tf.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_tf.py) and [DiffAugment_pytorch.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_pytorch.py).
 Generally, DiffAugment can be easily applied in any model by substituting every *D(x)* with *D(T(x))*, where *x* can be real images or fake images, *D* is the discriminator, and *T* is the DiffAugment operation.
 For example,